+You can also schedule an appointment with Student Health Services (703-993-2831) for one-on-one encouragement or to discuss these and other exercise and nutrition tips.
 Is weight management a concern?
 Our healthcare providers are happy to support students in these efforts.

 Tips For Eating Well

-- Be aware of the calories you drink.
+- Consider the calories you drink.
 20 oz. soda – 240 calories; Venti Latte – 290 calories; Glass of orange juice – 160 calories; 12 oz.
 Smoothie – 300 calories.

-- Drink more water.
+- Drink enough water.

 - Choose items with more vegetables and less meat.
 Try unfamiliar vegetables, fruits or grains.
 You may discover a new favorite.